 However, there are other reasons for tooth extraction including extra teeth growing in that are blocking others, baby teeth that haven’t fallen out in time for the permanent teeth to come in, braces, wisdom teeth that are commonly removed, or medical reasons.

 If you have more questions about tooth extractions, please contact our office and we will be happy to discuss further.
-You can also request an appointment or see the other services we provide using the links below.
+Feel free to schedule an appointment online through the button below.